highmatch/unity/README.md

 # Example Flow 1

+This flow is included to validate that HighMatch understands exactly how to work with the Joynd API and JSON paylods.
+It includes:

 1. Catalog request
-2. Create new candidate (subject) and assign assessment.
+2. Create new candidate (subject), assign an assessment, and send an invitation.
 3. Update assessment status on start/resume.
 4. Post completed results.